Get a free demo

 Like the example we present in this story, many companies fail to understand how manual data management directly inhibits their ability to grow.
 Read this cautionary tale to avoid finding yourself in the Library of Pain yourself.

-Chapter one: Prisoners of Excel
+Chapter One: Prisoners of Excel

 Our story begins in a fictional city which we’ll call Hammerburg.
 Though relatively small compared to other ports, Hammerburg has a busy harbor where more than a million shipping containers pass through each year.